Hox8/IBPatcher/docs/ModFormat.md

 # Miscellaneous
 ### Bin mods
-Bin mods are typically pre-patched Coalesced files exported from the Coalesced Editor, and offer a way to quickly test Coalesced edits without needing to create a JSON mod.
+Bin mods are Coalesced files exported from the Coalesced Editor, and offer mod creators a way to quickly test Coalesced edits without needing to create a JSON mod.

-Mod creators should prefer to distribute JSON mods over bin mods, as the latter are not transparent and do not always work well when patched with other Coalesced-targeting mods.
+As bin mods are file replacements, multiple bin mods cannot be combined.
+Therefore, mod creaters should prefer to distribute Coalesced edits in the JSON format so they can be combined with other Coalesced mods.

 ### Commands mod
-IBPatcher looks for a file, 'Commands.txt', which applies ini tweaks at runtime.
+IBPatcher looks for a file named 'Commands.txt', which applies ini tweaks at runtime.
 The Google Drive folder has a version tailored to each game which is fully documented and configurable.

 ### TOC patching
-TODO outdated, patcher now recalculates TOCs!!

-The patcher will automatically patch the game's TOC files if any script package changed size, which usually results from a mod using a `replace` type patch.
+The patcher will automatically recalculate the `TOC` files when it detects a file has changed size.

-`TOC` stands for `Table of Contents`, and is essentially a manifest file telling the game what sizes it should expect its files to be.
+`TOC` stands for `Table of Contents`, and it is a manifest telling the game what sizes it should expect its files to be.
 If one of the script packages changes length, the game will notice and exit on startup.

-To overcome this, the patcher will empty the contents of all TOC files - UE3 cannot check the file sizes if it doesn't have anything to compare against.
+`TOC` files consist of a single master file, and one for each language the game supports.
+When the patcher recalculates the `TOC` files, it merges all of the locale `TOCs` into the master.
+This way, the master `TOC` file will contain all the necessary information and the others can be safely deleted, or kept empty.